EMBRYOPSIDA Pirani & Prado

 FAGALES Engler Main Tree.

-Flowers of some fossil taxa assigned here (the fossils are ca 84 m.y. old - see Herendeen et al. 1999) are substantially different from those of extant Fagales.
-Thus there are suggestions of nectary lobes between the stamens in the staminate and perfect flowers of Antiquacupula, the pollen has a perforate tectum, and the inner walls of the fruit loculi are glabrous; the flowers have a floral formula of P 3 + 3; A 12; G 3, the outer whorl of six stamens being opposite the tepals, the inner whorl alternating with them (Sims et al. 1998; Herendeen et al. 1999).
-Normanthus, from the late Cretaceous of Portugal, has perfect flowers with five perianth members that alternate with the stamens, there are two collateral carpels with separate and quite long styles, and the placentation is described as being parietal (Schönenberger et al. 2001b).
-If fossils like Normanthus are correctly associated with Betulaceae (see below), then floral evolution has clearly been highly homoplastic.
-Endressianthus has imperfect flowers, with stamens alternating with the tepals in the staminate flowers; Dahlgrenianthus has perfect flowers and a superior ovary with more or less separate styles (Friis et al. 2006a); while Archaefagacea has a tricarpellate gynoecium, two ovules per carpel and sometimes three-seeded fruits.
-Unnamed fossils from Massachusetts have a character combination of 3-merous flowers, 12 stamens, nectaries, inferior ovary, and single-seeded and very small fruits that may be dehiscent (Taylor et al. 2012).
-If they belong to stem Fagales, single-seeded fruits may have evolved before wind pollination; the very small size of the seeds/fruits (<2 mm long) is consistent with the age of the fossils, ca 75 m.y. in the Campanian (Taylor et al. 2012).
-Although Taylor et al. (2012) suggested that the members of the uniseriate perianth might be connate via hairs, the perianth bases are very small, in this respect being rather unlike sepals in the rosids.
+The morphologies of flowers of some Cretaceous fossil taxa assigned in or near Fagales are substantially different from those of extant members.
+Thus there are suggestions of nectary lobes between the stamens in the staminate and perfect flowers of Antiquacupula and the inner walls of the fruit loculi are glabrous; the flowers are staminate and perfect and have a floral formula of P 3 + 3; A 12, dorsifixed; nectaries +, G 3, inferior (Sims et al. 1998; Herendeen et al. 1999).
+Archaefagacea has a tricarpellate gynoecium, two ovules per carpel and sometimes three-seeded fruits.
+Unnamed fossils from Massachusetts have a character combination of flowers perfect, P 6, A 12, adnate to P, nectaries, inferior ovary with ovules mature at time of pollination, and single-seeded and very small fruits that are just possibly dehiscent (Taylor et al. 2012).
+If they belong to stem Fagales, single-seeded fruits may have evolved before wind pollination; the very small size of the seeds/fruits (<2 mm long) is consistent with the age of the fossils, ca 75 m.y. in the Campanian, since flowers then tended to be small (Taylor et al. 2012).
+Taylor et al. (2012) suggested that the members of the uniseriate perianth might be connate via hairs, but note that the perianth bases are very small, in this respect being rather unlike sepals in the rosids.
+For fossils, see especially Friis et al. (2011) and Larson-Johnson (2015), the latter placing a number of fossils with fruits on a phylogenetic tree of the order (see the supplementary material for a critical evaluation of the fossil material, ages of fossils assigned to extant genera, data matrix, etc.).

+Where change in infratectum structure is to be placed on the tree seems unclear when treated at the family level; either one gain, an ordinal apomorphy, and one reversion (Fagaceae), or two gains (see also Doyle 2009).
+For the evolution of the foot layer, see Denk and Tekleva (2014); the ancestral state for Fagaceae - foot layer thick, regular - should be pegged to this node, but I do not know variation in the foot layer above Fagaceae.
 Schönenberger et al. (2001b) and Friis et al. (2003a) give useful tables comparing the morphology of extant and fossil members of Fagales; see also Crepet et al. (2008), Takahashi et al. (2008a) and Taylor et al. (2012: some outgroups).
-For Normapolles-producing fossils, see below.
+For fossils producing Normapolles pollen, see below.

 Rusts on Fagales are predominantly members of Pucciniastraceae, a group also to be found on ferns (Savile 1979).

 Phylogeny.
-Relationships within Fagales are becoming fairly well resolved, although the position of Myricaceae remains uncertain.
-Early studies include D. Soltis et al. (2000a: Rhoiptelea not included).
-Manos and Steele (1997) found that Myrica was sister to Betulaceae, etc., in a matK and combined matK + rbcL analysis, although support was weak (see also Sauquet et al. 2012: 67% bootstrap support), but sister to all Fagales except Nothofagaceae and Fagaceae in a rbcL analysis, the latter set of relationships also being found by Li et al. (2002: only 61% bootstrap support) using trnL-F sequence data.
+Relationships within Fagales are fairly well resolved, although the position of Myricaceae remains uncertain.
+Manos and Steele (1997) placed Myrica as sister to Betulaceae, etc., in a matK and combined matK + rbcL analysis, although support was weak (see also Sauquet et al. 2012: 67% bootstrap support), but sister to all Fagales except Nothofagaceae and Fagaceae in a rbcL analysis, the latter set of relationships also being found by Li et al. (2002: only 61% bootstrap support) using trnL-F sequence data.
 Cook and Crisp (2005) found the relationships [Juglandaceae [Myricaceae [Casuarinaceae + Betulaceae]]].
-Li et al. (2004: six genes, all three genomes) found Myricaceae to be sister to [Juglandaceae + Rhoipteleaceae], although the support still was not strong; the tree here follows this topology.
-Herbert et al. (2006: three genes) find the same set of relationships, but again with little support for the position of Myricaceae; support was, however, good in the Bayesian analysis of Soltis et al. (2007a: sampling poor).
+Li et al. (2004: six genes, all three genomes) found Myricaceae to be sister to Juglandaceae, although still support was not strong; the tree here follows this topology.
+Herbert et al. (2006: three genes) find the same set of relationships, but again with little support for the position of Myricaceae; support was, however, good in the Bayesian analysis of Soltis et al. (2007a: sampling poor; see also Larson-Johnson 2015: support not strong).
+A recent comprehensive five-locus chloroplast phylogeny of Fagales has not changed the situation, and although there was some support for a [Juglandaceae [Myricaceae + The Rest]] clade, it was not strong (Xiang et al. 2014) and that topology was also recovered by Xing et al. (2014).

 Previous Relationships.
 Fagales are the core of the old "Englerian" Amentiferae which have since been comprehensively demolished; a somewhat larger group, Juliflorae, included all broad-leaved angiosperms with very reduced flowers, so including Platanaceae, Lacistemaceae, Chloranthaceae, Piperaceae, etc. (e.g. Eichler 1878).
-Its members have since found resting places among many otherwise entirely unrelated groups within eudicots such as Malpighiales (Salicaceae), Proteales (Platanaceae), and Rosales (Ulmaceae and relatives: e.g. Qiu et al. 1998), and in or near the magnoliids (Piperaceae, Chloranthaceae).
-In the late nineteenth and early twentieth centuries in particular, a number of botanists thought that Amentiferae were primitive, and the chalazogamy common in the order was even thought to be intermediate between fertilization in some gymosperms and the porogamy of most angiosperms (e.g. Nawaschin 1895).
+Its members have since found resting places among many otherwise entirely unrelated groups within eudicots such as Malpighiales (Salicaceae), Proteales (Platanaceae), and Rosales (Ulmaceae and relatives: e.g. Qiu et al. 1998), and in or near the magnoliids (Piperaceae, Chloranthaceae respectively).
+They also included Eupteleaceae (Ranunculales), Myrothamnaceae (core eudicot), Eucommiaceae (Garryales, a lamiid), and the like.
+In the late nineteenth and early twentieth centuries in particular, a number of botanists thought that Amentiferae were primitive, and the chalazogamy common in the order was thought to be intermediate between fertilization in some gymosperms and the porogamy of most angiosperms (e.g. Nawaschin 1895).
 Hamamelid taxa such as Altingiaceae and Hamamelidaceae were thought to be intermediate between Amentiferae and more conventional broad-leaved angiosperms, but they, too, are not related to Fagales (see Saxifragales here).

 Fagales comprise the Faganae and two and a half more superorders in Takhtajan (1997).